Table of Contents Show

 Park officials place signs for a reason, and you should follow them.
 Whether it’s a no-parking sign or one closing a section of the park, it’s there for a reason.
 When you ignore signs, you put yourself and park rangers in danger.
 When you get stuck in an area, park rangers have to rescue you, which is also dangerous for them.

-Don’t be the guest that thinks the various signage around the park is just a recommendation.
-You may capture an epic picture by disobeying a sign but with a huge risk.
+Don’t be the guest who thinks the various signage around the park is just a recommendation.
+You may capture an epic picture by disobeying a sign, but with a huge risk.
 No matter how much you disagree with a national park rule, follow the instructions on the signage.

 9. Make Lots of Noise